 Weight management is a life plan to help you maintain a healthy weight.
 Being either underweight or overweight can lead to unnecessary problems — high blood pressure, diabetes, and even some forms of cancer.

 In the United States, about two-thirds of adults are either overweight or obese.
 The reason is that people tend to eat more calories than they burn through exercise.
 Losing weight means you’re burning more calories than you eat; maintaining your weight involves keeping the calories you eat and burn in balance.
 You’ll probably experience a weight gain if you eat more than you burn.
-Weight management is to help you, with or without medication, to restore your caloric balance.

 To lose weight and keep it off, be prepared to take it slow.
 Fad diets may lead to quick weight loss, but they also can lead to a rapid weight gain.